-Chapter 1 Introduction to Realtime Programming Describes the realtime functionality supported by the Tru64 UNIX operating system.
-Chapter 2 The Tru64 UNIX Scheduler Describes the use of P1003.1b functions to determine and set priority for processes in your application.
+Chapter 1 Introduction to Realtime Programming

+Describes the realtime functionality supported by the Tru64 UNIX operating system.

+Chapter 2 The Tru64 UNIX Scheduler

+Describes the use of P1003.1b functions to determine and set priority for processes in your application.
 This chapter also describes the priority scheduling policies provided by the Tru64 UNIX operating system.

-Chapter 3 Shared Memory Describes the creation and use of P1003.1b shared memory for interprocess communication.
+Chapter 3 Shared Memory

+Describes the creation and use of P1003.1b shared memory for

-Chapter 4 Memory Locking Describes the use of P1003.1b functions for locking and unlocking memory.
+interprocess communication.

+memory.
 Chapter 5 Signals Describes the creation and use of POSIX 1003.1b realtime signals for interprocess communication.
 Chapter 6 Clocks and Timers Describes use of P1003.1b functions for constructing and using high-resolution clocks and timers.
-Chapter 7 Asynchronous Input and Output Describes the use of P1003.1b functions for asynchronous input and output.
-Chapter 8 File Synchronization Describes the use of POSIX 1003.1b functions for synchronized input and output.
+Chapter 7 Asynchronous Input and Output Describes the use of P1003.1b functions for asynchronous input and Chapter 8 File Synchronization Describes the use of POSIX 1003.1b functions for synchronized input and output.
 Chapter 9 Semaphores Describes the creation and use of P1003.1b semaphores for interprocess synchronization.
 An example illustrates how to use semaphores and shared memory in combination.
 Chapter 10 Messages Describes the creation and use of message queues for interprocess communication and synchronization in realtime applications.
-Chapter 11 Realtime Performance and System Tuning Describes tuning techniques for improving realtime system performance.
-Appendix A Tru64 UNIX Realtime Functional Summary Provides tables of commands and functions useful for realtime application development.